ziplab/LITv2/classification/README.md

 python setup.py install
 ```

-Second, convert the model into ONNX,
+Second, convert the model into ONNX.
+By default, we set the batch size into 64 and test with 224x224 images.

 ```bash
 cd LITv2/classification